MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/set-CASMailboxPlan.md

 ```

 ### -ActiveSyncEnabled
-The ActiveSyncEnabled parameter specifies whether to enable or disable Exchange ActiveSync access to mailboxes that are created or enabled using the CAS mailbox plan.
+The ActiveSyncEnabled parameter enables or disables access to the mailbox by using Exchange Active Sync (EAS).
 Valid values are:

-- $true: ActiveSync access to mailboxes is enabled.
+- $true: ActiveSync access to the mailbox is enabled.
 This is the default value.

-- $false: ActiveSync access to mailboxes is disabled.
+- $false: ActiveSync access to the mailbox is disabled.

 ```yaml
 Type: $true | $false